DkXLed/JamBand/README.md

 	-member credentials doubles as edit member credentials -widen input boxes for login and credentials
-	-My Band Home button on Member credentials page should display the band name
+	-My Band Home button on Member credentials page should display the band name -create photo/video sharing page and section on landing page -band name on landing page needs to display band name